cloudera-labs/cloudera.cloud/README.md

 See the [API documentation](https://cloudera-labs.github.io/cloudera.cloud/) for details for each plugin and role within the collection.

+## Roadmap

+If you want to see what we are working on, check out the [Milestones](https://github.com/cloudera-labs/cloudera.cloud/milestones) and [active issues](https://github.com/cloudera-labs/cloudera.cloud/issues?q=is%3Aissue+is%3Aopen+milestone%3A*) or read up on the [Ideas](https://github.com/cloudera-labs/cloudera.cloud/discussions/categories/ideas) we have in mind.

+## Contribute

+For more information on how to get involved with the `cloudera.cloud` Ansible collection, head over to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Installation

 To install the `cloudera.cloud` collection, you have several options.
-Please note that to date, we have not yet published this collection to the public Ansible Galaxy server, so you cannot install it via direct namespace, rather you must specify by Git project and (optionally) branch.
+Please note that we have not yet published this collection to the public Ansible Galaxy server, so you cannot install it via direct namespace, rather you must specify by Git project and (optionally) branch.

 ### Option #1: Install from GitHub